vladigleba/vladigleba.github.io/posts/prophecy/babylon.md

 ## Who does the harlot represent?

 The Bible gives seven characteristics to identify the harlot of Revelation 17 as the papacy.
 Now it’s important to emphasize that this is not a condemnation of Roman Catholics; rather, the Bible is pointing out a system—Catholicism.
 In other places the Bible also points out the faults of the Jewish and Protestant faiths.
-Moreover, God has devoted Christians in all churches, including the Roman Catholic church.
+Moreover, God has devoted Christians in all churches, including the Roman Catholic Church.
 It is also true that the papacy has done many good deeds for the poor and the needy, but she has also committed serious errors that the Bible clearly points out in Daniel and in Revelation.
 God must sometimes chasten and rebuke because He wants us to be aware of error and compromise, and people who are truly loyal to Him will heed His warnings, no matter the faith.
 With this in mind, let’s examine each of the seven characteristics.

 1. *She is called the “Mother of Harlots.”* There is only one church that calls itself the mother church—the Roman Catholic Church.
 A prominent Catholic priest has made the following point: “They [non-Catholics] have continued the custom [of Sunday-keeping], even though it rests upon the authority of the Catholic Church and not upon an explicit text in the Bible.
 That observance [Sunday-keeping] remains as a reminder of the Mother Church from which the non-Catholic sects broke away—like a boy running away from home but still carrying in his pocket a picture of his mother or a lock of her hair.”[^1]